The pain started early, and it did not ease.

 “On bad days I stayed in bed, crying, curled into a ball.
 Normal painkillers didn’t touch it.
 At one point I was even on liquid morphine.”

-She describes the pain as “like barbed wire twisting through my stomach.”
+She describes it as “like barbed wire twisting through my stomach.”

 The constant flare ups took a heavy toll on her mental health.